code-capture/CodeCapture-Xamarin/CodeCapture/CodeCapture/README.md

 # User Interface of the Application

 The application consists of the various Content Pages that the user sees when they use the app.
-The details and purpose of each page that
+The details and purpose of each page that the user will come across as well as the flow in which these pages will occur has been documented below.

-You can check out the [demo video here](https://drive.google.com/file/d/1Dso3XfNttYl8mPMorpG0CSG9iAkEF5rS/view?usp=sharing) as well.
+You can check out the [demo video](https://drive.google.com/file/d/1Dso3XfNttYl8mPMorpG0CSG9iAkEF5rS/view?usp=sharing) of the app as well.

 ## 1. Entering the App